 The museum has displayed a lot of information about all of its exhibits in French and in English.
 Historic relics which include Taoist books (among other impressive collected artifacts) give an in-depth insight into a better understanding of the women of Vietnam.

 - Address: 36 Lý Thường Kiệt, Hàng Bài, Hoàn Kiếm

 - Opening hours: Tuesday – Sunday: 8 AM – 5 PM

 The Temple of Literature is often regarded as one of the most visited tourist attractions.

-In 1070 it was made with the intention of serving as an university and was dedicated to Confucius and scholars.
+In 1070 the Temple of Literature was made with the intention of serving as a university and was dedicated to Confucius and scholars.

 Fortunately, the building is remarkably preserved and is an excellent example of traditional Vietnamese architecture.

 When you visit the Temple of Literature you will find an abundance of literature, turtle steles as well as the Well of Heavenly Clarity.

 This temple is a tribute to education and literature.
 This place has seen thousands and thousands of Vietnam’s finest scholars.